DaveB93/scrapyCompass/README.md

 1. in the dropdown at the bottom, enter a custom name (that you'll remember for the app password)
 1. click Generate
 1. make a copy of this password, you'll only get it once

+## Todo

+* error handling.
+If compass changes their site, or we fail to parse for some reason, send an email
+* potentially handle multiple compass cards and CVNs